 State Street SLYG ETF has an expense ratio of 0.15%, making it slightly expensive than many of the other funds listed on my guide to the best small-cap ETFs in Canada.

-iShares Russell 2000 ETF (IWM) is another small-cap fund managed by BlackRock. iShares IWM seeks to provide you with investment returns by tracking the investment results of the Russel 2000 Index that is composed of small-cap US-listed equity securities.
+iShares Russell 2000 ETF (IWM) is another small-cap fund managed by BlackRock. iShares IWM seeks to provide you with investment returns by tracking the investment results of the Russel 2000 Index which is composed of small-cap US-listed equity securities.

 Investing in iShares IWM means your capital is spread across 2000 small-cap stocks, providing you with substantial diversification for long-term growth and relatively reduced capital risk.
 The fund comes with an expense ratio of 0.19%.